-What causes autism spectrum disorder?
+What causes autism?

-Brain development and autism spectrum disorder
+Brain development and autism

-A young child’s brain is developing all the time.
+In young children, the brain is developing all the time.
 Every time a child does something or responds to something, connections in the brain are reinforced and become stronger.

-Over time, the connections that aren’t reinforced disappear – they are ‘pruned’ away as they’re not needed.
+Over time, the connections that aren’t reinforced disappear – they’re ‘pruned’ away as they’re not needed.
 This ‘pruning’ is how the brain makes room for important connections – those needed for everyday actions and responses, like walking, talking or understanding emotions.

-This pruning doesn’t seem to happen as much as it should in children with ASD – so information might be lost or sent through the wrong connections.
-The lack of pruning might also explain why the brain seems to be growing faster in children with ASD than in children with typical development.
+Also, pruning doesn’t seem to happen as much in autistic children.
+This means that information might be lost or sent through the wrong connections.
+The lack of pruning might also explain why the brain seems to be growing faster in autistic children than in typically developing children.

-Genetics and autism spectrum disorder
+Genetics and autism

-Other factors and autism spectrum disorder
+Other factors and autism

 - older parents